-Located on the shore of the Black Sea, the Casino is undoubtedly one of Romania’s most iconic architectural landmarks.
-A fine example of Art Deco which enchants with its shell-shaped windows and intricate adornments, it has a long and troubled history that lends it an air of mystery.
+Located on the shore of the Black Sea, the Casino is one of Romania’s most spectacular architectural landmarks.
+A fine example of art deco that enchants with shell-shaped windows and intricate adornments, it has a long and troubled history, which lends it an extra air of mystery.

-Erected in Târgu Jiu, the Endless Column is part of a sculptural ensemble by Constantin Brâncuși, one of the most influential names in 20th century art.
-The iconic column, made of truncated pyramids, can be replicated endlessly and as such evokes infinity.
+The Endless Column, in Târgu Jiu, is part of a sculptural ensemble by Constantin Brâncuși, one of the most influential names in 20th-century art.
+Made of truncated pyramids, it can be replicated endlessly and as such evokes infinity.

-Salina Turda may just be the world’s coolest amusement park.
-Located 400 feet (122 metres) down in an old salt mine, it was previously used as a cheese storage facility and later a bomb shelter during WWII.
-Now hosting a ferris wheel, rowboats, a bowling alley, and a mini golf course, it also comes with health benefits due to the salt content in the air.
+Salina Turda may just be the coolest amusement park in the world.
+Situated 122m (400ft) down in an old salt mine, it was previously used as a storage facility for cheese, and later as a bomb shelter during World War II.
+Now it hosts a ferris wheel, rowing boats, a bowling alley and a minigolf course, and there are health benefits from a visit here, due to the salt content in the air.

-Famous due to its association with Count Dracula, Bran Castle is everything you imagine and more.
-Built atop a rock and surrounded by thick forests, it does not, however, contain any vampire paraphernalia.
-Instead, its interior is cosy, decorated with taste and furnished with historic pieces by Queen Marie of Romania, one of the country’s most beloved monarchs.
+Thanks to its association with Count Dracula, Bran Castle is everything you imagine and more.
+Built on a rock and surrounded by thick forests, it does not contain any vampiric paraphernalia.
+In fact, the interior is pretty cosy, tastefully decorated and furnished with historic pieces by Queen Marie of Romania, one of the country’s most beloved monarchs.

-Located at 2,216 metres altitude in the Bucegi Mountains, the Sphinx is Romania’s most well-known natural landmark, alongside Babele, a nearby rock formation.
-Its appeal lies in its resemblance to the Sphinx of Giza, as well as the specific energy many say they feel when walking the plateau.
+Located high up in the Bucegi mountains, the Sphinx is Romania’s best-known natural landmark.
+Near the Babele rock formation, as the name suggests, it resembles the Sphinx of Giza, as well as the specific energy many say they experience when hiking on the plateau.

-The Romanian Atheneum, located in the centre of Bucharest, is the city’s main concert venue.
-With its round dome and beautifully-decorated interior, it is a must-visit building.
+The Romanian Atheneum, in the centre of Bucharest, is the city’s main concert venue.
+With its round dome and beautifully decorated interior, it is a must-visit.

-Built by the first king of Romania, Carol I, Peleș Castle is the most beautiful and charming castle in Romania and, according to some, in this part of Europe.
-Featuring richly-decorated interiors, it houses a large collection of art and weapons.
+Built by the first king of Romania, Carol I, Peleș is a charming castle and, according to some, the most beautiful in Europe.
+Featuring richly decorated interiors, it also houses a large collection of art and weapons.

-Built in the 13th century, the 64-metre-tall clock tower in Sighișoara is the city’s main landmark, as well as one of the most photographed towers in Romania.
+Built in the 13th century, the tall clock tower in Sighișoara is the main landmark in the city, as well as one of the most photographed towers in Romania.

-Nicknamed the Black Church after a fire engulfed its walls, this cathedral in Brașov impresses due to its architecture as well as the many cultural and religious treasures it hosts.
+Nicknamed the Black Church after a fire engulfed its walls, this cathedral in Brașov impresses with its architecture as well as with the many cultural and religious treasures it holds inside.

-Transfăgărășan is a mouthful.
-But also one of the most exhilarating and beautiful roads in the world.
-Crossing the southern Carpathians, it was built in 1974 and stretches over 56 miles (90 kilometres).
+Transfăgărășan may be a mouthful, but it offers one of the most exhilarating and beautiful road trips in the world.
+Crossing the southern Carpathians, the road was built in 1974 and stretches more than 90km (56mi).

-A building that wouldn’t be at all out of place in a Game of Thrones episode, the Corvin Castle in Hunedoara is one of the biggest and most beautiful Gothic castles in Europe.
+A building that wouldn’t be at all out of place in a Game of Thrones episode, Corvin Castle in Hunedoara is one of the biggest and most beautiful gothic castles in Europe.

-The Mud Volcanoes at Berca are part of a natural reservation and your best chance to feel like you’re walking on the surface of the moon.
+The Mud Volcanoes at Berca are part of a nature reserve and probably your best chance to feel as if you’re walking on the surface of the moon.

-The beautifully-painted Voroneț Monastery is considered Romania’s Sistine Chapel, due to the beautiful frescoes that adorn its interior and exterior.
+The beautifully painted Voroneț Monastery is dubbed Romania’s Sistine Chapel, thanks to the beautiful frescoes on its interior and exterior.

-Built by the Transylvanian Saxons in the 16th century, UNESCO World Heritage site the Church of Biertan attracts many with its fairytale charm and architecture.
+Built by Transylvanian Saxons in the 16th century, this Unesco World Heritage site attracts many visitors each year with its fairytale charm.

 One of the most spectacular caves in the stunning Apuseni Mountains, Scărișoara Cave hosts the biggest glacier in Romania, a 4,000-year-old natural wonder.